CircuitSetup/Time-Circuits-Display/README.md

 Exhibition mode is persistent; the pre-programmed time will be stored and retrieved after a reboot/power-down.

+Not strictly part of Exhibition mode, but related: If you want your TCD to display specific times in the *Destination Time* and/or *Last Time Departed* displays, you can program those times through the [keypad menu](#how-to-program-datestimes-for-the-destination-and-last-time-departed-displays).
+Those times will be displayed, but replaced as soon as a time travel takes place.
+To quickly restore the displays to your pre-programmed times, enter 998 followed by ENTER.
+Note that this only works if **_Make time travels persistent_** is unchecked in the Config Portal.

+### Audio Output

+Control boards 1.4.5 and later have two ways of audio output:
+- built-in speaker, or
+- line-out (at line-level, for connecting the TCD to a stereo's line-in)

+By default, all audio is played over the speaker.

+Entering 351 followed by ENTER enables playback over line-out for
+- music and
+- time travel sounds.

+All other sounds, which are supposed to be emitted by the TCD itself, are always played over the built-in speaker.
+Note that the TCD's volume control (knob, software-selected level, rotary encoder) only has impact on the built-in speaker.

+Entering 350 plus ENTER disables line-out output.
+This setting is persistent over reboots.

 ### Common usage scenarios

 ####  &#9654; I want my TCD to work like in the movie

 In this case, head to the Config Portal and
 - set the **_Time Cycling Interval_** to OFF
-- check or uncheck **_Make time travels persistent_** depending on whether you care about keeping your times across reboots
+- check or uncheck **_Make time travels persistent_** depending on whether you care about keeping the displayed times across reboots/power cycles.

-Note that *actual* time travel is not supported.
+>Note that *actual* time travel is not supported.

 #### 	&#9654; I want my TCD to show/cycle movie times